jackyzha0/quartz/content/notes/10-scheduled-tasks-and-logs.md

 	- LOG_SYSLOG: internal messages from syslogd
 	- LOG_LOCAL0
 	- LOG_LOCAL7: local, discretional use by programmers.
+> [!INFO]

 klogd
 - klogd provides a facility for system admin to check only kernel messages (which can also be checked through syslogd)
 - Kernel messages can be read from /proc/kmsg
 - Use /proc/sys/kernel/printk to control the level of log messages.
 	- cat /proc/sys/kernel/printk
+> [!INFO] /proc has kernel information about system
+> klogd is an application level deamon that cleans up logs

+syslog.conf
+- Syslogd configuration file
+	- /etc/syslog.conf
+	- Consists of . entries
+- mail.* /var/log/maillog
+- authpriv.* /var/log/secure
+- *.alert root, mal
+	- Use “man 5 syslog.conf” to find more information about the format of the file

+Log processing • Log scanning and filtering – Scanning: use scripts (put as a cron job) to scan key words in log files – Filtering: use scripts to remove useless messages from the log files • Pros and cons of scanning and filtering – Scanning: can find useful information, but may have to process a large amount of log files – Filtering: can reduce the amount of log files but may miss some useful information.